 The global number of evangelical Christians helps us put American evangelicalism in perspective.
-We may flex a lot of muscle in the world, but God often works most through broken and weak vessels.
+We may flex a lot of muscle in the world, but God often works most through weak and broken vessels.

-The church in Iran, for instance, the fastest growing church in the world, is ranked ninth on the Open Doors watch-list of most dangerous places in the world to be a Christian.
+The church in Iran, for instance, which may be the fastest growing church in the world, is ranked ninth on the Open Doors watch-list of most dangerous places in the world to be a Christian.
 Christians there are threatened, arrested, imprisoned and tortured simply for being public with their faith.

-“Historically, the church flourishes in times of persecution and danger….”, observed one man who was interviewed for the article about Iran linked above.
+“Historically, the church flourishes in times of persecution and danger….”, observed one man who was interviewed for the article linked above about Iran.
 That was true of the early church, and it’s true today.

 While American Christians act as if Christianity is under siege in the United States, no one here is threatened with arrest, imprisonment, torture or death.
 Yes, we are losing our political and cultural influence, but isn’t that inevitable in a world in which most people will take the broad road?

 Jesus doesn’t call us to maintain a nation with a Christian government; he calls us to reach the world with the Gospel.
-Jesus said we would not be friends with the world (the world will hate us (John 15:19), and James warned that friendship with the world is enmity with God (James 4:4), so when we are fighting to maintain the world’s friendliness with us something is wrong.
+Jesus said we would not be friends with the world (the world will hate us (John 15:19)), and James warned that friendship with the world is enmity with God (James 4:4), so when we are fighting to maintain our favored status in the world something is wrong.
 We have gotten off track.

 The number of evangelicals in the world compared to the evangelicals in the United States reminds us that American Christianity is only a small subset of Christianity in the world.
 The fact that Christianity is growing much faster in other parts of the world reminds us that God is working out His purposes in the world independent of us (with or without us).

-Our perspective needs to be colored by God’s global and eternal purposes, but the natural, human tendency is to be absorbed and immersed in our own smaller and immediate “world”.
+Our perspective needs to be illuminated by God’s global and eternal purposes, but the natural, human tendency is to be absorbed and immersed in our own smaller and immediate “world”.

 Lift your eyes O American church to the hills from whence the Lord, your salvation comes!
 See what God is doing in His global and eternal church today!
 God brings down the haughty, but He hears the cries and lifts the spirits of the humble.